r9y9/SPTK.jl/README.md

 ## Getting started

 Functions that SPTK.jl provides are basically same as the SPTK, so if you are new to SPTK, please take a look at the original documentation first and then use SPTK.jl for your need.
 Also Notice that there is no function exported, so you should explicitly import functions if you need.

 e.g.

 ```julia
 import SPTK: mcep, mgcep, freqt, mc2b
 ```

+## Demonstration notebooks

+- [Introduction notebook](http://nbviewer.ipython.org/github/r9y9/SPTK.jl/blob/master/examples/SPTK%20demo.ipynb): a brief intruduction to SPTK.jl